teholm/amazon-guardduty-hands-on/README.md

 ## What is Created? <a name="created"/>
 The CloudFormation template will create the following resources:
   * Three [Amazon EC2](https://aws.amazon.com/ec2/) Instances (all using a t2.micro instance type):

-    * Two Instances that contain the name “*Compromised Instance*”
-    * One instance that contains the name “*Malicious Instance*”
+    > Two Instances that contain the name “*Simulated: Compromised Instance*” One instance that contains the name “*Simulated: Malicious Instance*”
   * [AWS IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) For EC2 (which will be attached to two of the instances created)
   * One [Amazon SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/GettingStarted.html) with an subscription for the email address you will enter in the parameters when you run the CloudFormation template
   * Three [AWS CloudWatch Event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) rules: